 Appropriate Vaccine Usage

-This tells you the percent of patients that were administered the flu and pneumonia vaccines.
-Higher vaccination rates should be standard at this point.
+This indicates the percent of patients that received the pneumonia and flu vaccines.
+Higher vaccination rates should be the norm at this point.

 Residents Maintain Autonomy